Collection Name Sort descending Description (format)

 The Tales of Cape Cod Oral History Collection consists of interviews of life long residents of all the towns in Barnstable County conducted between ca. 1972-1978.
 Louis Cataldo, then president of the Tales of Cape Cod board, oversaw the project, staff included Franklin S. Klausner, Roland Barabe, David J. Boudreau, Charles H. Hodgson and Renee Magriel, and interviewers included Betty W. Richards, Lee Anne Sullivan and William Pride.
 Interviewers asked older Cape Residents about changes in transportation, the arrival of electricity and telephones, their memories of school, holiday celebrations, foodways, family histories and more.
 Residents shared stories and anecdotes about summer people, the fishing and cranberry industries, agriculture, local businesses, the Great Depression, World Wars I and II, Prohibition, race relations, economic change, major storms and much more.
 For more information, contact the William Brewster Nickerson Archives in the Wilkens Library at Cape Cod Community College: http://www.nickersonarchives.org/

-Interviews conducted by Teri Frady, supervisory Public Affairs Specialist for NOAA/NMFS/NEFSC - Woods Hole, MA Interviews conducted in 2005 and 2006 for online ezine, The Ffiles, for Northeast Fisheries Science Center staff.
+Interviews were conducted by Teri Frady, supervisory Public Affairs Specialist for the Northeast Fisheries Science Center in Woods Hole, Massachusetts.
+Interviews were conducted in 2005 and 2006 for the online ezine, The Ffiles, for Northeast Fisheries Science Center staff.

 The Fishing Industry in Newport, RI 1930-1987